Some tools in Photoshop have nothing to do with changing anything in the image. Rather, their purpose is to make working in Photoshop easier.

-Let’s start with the quick way — the keyboard shortcut.
-With your image open, all you have to do is hit Ctrl + + (Cmd + + on a Mac) to zoom in.
-To zoom out, just hit Ctrl + – (Cmd + -).
+Let’s start with the quick way to zoom in on an image or your canvas is using the keyboard shortcut.
+With your image open, all you have to do is hit Ctrl + + (Command + + on a Mac) to zoom in.
+To zoom out, just hit Ctrl + - (Command + -).

-To make the image jump to fit the screen (by either zooming in or out) hit Ctrl + 0 (Cmd + 0).
+To make the image jump to fit the screen (by either zooming in or out) hit Ctrl + 0 (Command + 0).

 Couldn’t be simpler!